May Day details

 A four-mile race/College Cabin walk sponsored by the Bluffton University Alumni Association with support from Bluffton Hospital.
 Register early to reserve your tech-fabric shirt.
 Medals awarded to top three finishers in each age/gender bracket.
 Trophies awarded to fastest male and fastest female.
 Every participant eligible for a door prize.
 Walk-up registration for the half-mile Family Fun Run and Toddler Trot.

 Revive your musical energies, share your talents with current students and take time to reflect on your experiences as a student.
+A reception follows in the Gilliom Room.
 The alumni choir will gather again to sing "The Lord Bless You and Keep You" to close the May Day ceremony.

 Yoder Recital Hall